Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ---

-_If you have already run the `pip install -r requirements.txt` command, then you won't have to install these modules as they were installed for you._
+_If you have already run the `pip install -r requirements.txt` command, then you won't have to install these modules as they will have been installed for you._

 ## Contributing